HuidaeCho/midas/README.md

 ## Related projects

 [MIDAS](https://github.com/HuidaeCho/midas) is the core C library and executables, and is required for all Python, R, and QGIS interfaces.
-The following projects are thin wrappers or interfaces to MIDAS's shared library.
+The following projects are thin wrappers or interfaces to MIDAS's shared library (executables for the QGIS plugin).
+I designed the QGIS plugin to use subprocesses to isolate long-running or error-prone operations from the main QGIS process.
 * [MIDASFlow](https://github.com/HuidaeCho/midasflow): Python package
 * [MIDASFlow-R](https://github.com/HuidaeCho/midasflow-r): R package
 * [MIDAS-QGIS](https://github.com/HuidaeCho/midas-qgis): QGIS plugin